purple-flames7/store-landing-page/README.md

 # store-landing-page
-a responsive store landing page.
+A responsive store landing page.

-##Explanation of design choices
+**Explanation of design choices
 -Used bootstrap to speed up the design process and ensure the page is responsive on various devices -Stuck to a clean minimalilst palette of white, black, grey and blue to highlight the products.
 -Shop now button is blue in color to make it stand out the most on the page.